NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

 - Check here for travel restrictions and exemptions for temporary workers

-- Visit the Convocation COVID-19 FAQs page for convocation-related inquiries
+- Visit the Convocation COVID-19 FAQs page for convocation-related inquiries.

-If your family or friends wish to visit you in Canada, keep in mind the current travel restrictions which prohibit non-essential travel to Canada by most foreign nationals.
+If your family or friends wish to visit you in Canada, keep in mind that current travel restrictions prohibit non-essential travel to Canada by most foreign nationals.
 Depending on how COVID-19 pandemic evolves, these restrictions may be lifted, changed, or extended further.
 It is strongly recommended that your family or friends closely monitor the travel restrictions and exemptions if they intend to travel to Canada.

 Should the travel restrictions be loosened or lifted, refer to the following resources that may help your family/friends prepare for their visit to Canada:

 | Click here for IRCC’s website on visiting Canada